manino203/FoodBoxApp/README.md

 ## Introduction

 This repository contains the source code for a demo Android application showcasing a grocery delivery service.
-Developed using Jetpack Compose for modern UI components, following the MVVM architectural pattern, and utilizing Firestore for backend data storage.
+Developed using Koin for Dependency Injection and Jetpack Compose for modern UI components, following the MVVM architectural pattern, and utilizing Firestore for backend data storage.

 ## Features